Attractions

 Common Mistakes

-a group of people sitting on the floor of a building
+a drawing of people standing outside of a building

 ---